Why are energy prices so high? Are they still going up?

 What causes energy price volatility?

-Price volatility has been a big issue over the last year or so because normal supply and demand issues have been coupled with a series of global events that have pushed prices up further.
-For instance, the role the pandemic has played in causing huge global supply and demand shocks can't be underestimated.
+Price volatility has been a big issue since 2020 as normal supply and demand issues have been coupled with a series of global events that pushed up prices further.
+The role of the pandemic in causing huge global supply and demand shocks can't be underestimated.
 Neither can the impact of the war in Ukraine.

 Price volatility is always a concern for energy suppliers, which is why they typically trade on futures markets to help increase certainty about supply and prices for consumers.
 This means suppliers can buy or sell a set amount of gas or electricity at a specific price, for settlement on a specific date in the future.